From humble beginnings...

 Hart Swimming Club always appreciates the generosity and involvement of people like you, with every contribution going towards making Hart Swimming Club an even better non-profit organisation than it already is.
 We are always looking for new and creative ways to raise funds for the Swimming Club

-Ecoculture are very pleased to confirm their ongoing sponsorship with Hart Swimming Club for the 2018/2019 season.
+Ecoculture are very pleased to confirm their ongoing sponsorship with Hart Swimming Club.

 This long-term arrangement has helped the club during their successful transition to the new leisure facilities, increasing club size and seeing constant improvement in performance of their swimmers.

 Ecoculture sponsor a range of community sports and are proud to see Hart SC doing so well in supporting local children actively compete in local, regional and national swimming.
 We wish the club and its competitors success over the next 12 months.